The Best Enduro Mountain Bikes of 2016

 Pivot Mach 6 — We would take any of the other bikes first, but this one would be a good all-around bike for more moderate trails if you can comfortably fit the reach.

 Four testers, one woman and three men, took these enduro mountain bikes on as many rides as our legs could take in two months.
 We analyzed how the bikes felt climbing, pedaling, descending, and cornering.
 We noted how our body positions and riding styles shifted amongst the different rides.
 We compared the bikes to each other, to our own bikes, to the dream bikes we've cobbled together in our minds.
-At the end of each day our brains were just as worked as our hamstrings.
+At the end of each day, testing had worked our brains just as much as our hamstrings.

-The male riders were our benchmark time trial testers, due to concerns that the bikes would be a little large for the our female rider, affecting outcomes.
-She fit all the bikes nicely however, and we'll likely include women in future time trials.
-All four of us rode the flow and WTF laps, essentially quintangulating an opinion.
+The male riders were our benchmark time trial testers, due to concerns that the bikes would be a little large for our female rider, affecting outcomes.
+She fit all the bikes nicely, however, and we'll likely include women in future time trials.
+All four of us rode the flow and WTF laps, essentially quint-angulating an opinion.
 (Read more about these in our How We Test article.

 Paul Tindal, Lead Tester